General Expedition Information & Landing Reports

 BAGGAGE LIMITATIONS: This can vary each year.
 Please DO NOT overpack.
 With the self service and regular laundry available, simply plan on washing and wearing the same casual outfits during the trip.

 PERSONAL NOTE: I really had to drag my husband, Ken, on the first Antarctica trip.
 So the first time he came along simply to please me.
 However, for our return trip, I think he was even more excited about the prospect of going back than I was.
-He was especially enthusiastic about the Arctic after his Antarctica experience.
 It is truly a unique experience, and it is not just a cruise.
 The beauty of nature is overwhelming.
 I hope you decide to take an Arctic trip and see the magnificient polar bears or visit the penguins of Antarctica.
 I can guarantee that you will not be disappointed.

 REPEAT PASSENGERS: My image of the Antarctica or Arctic trip was that it would be a once in a lifetime experience and once you have done this trip, that you would not need to go back.
 However, it is surprising how many people were repeaters.
 Since the weather can change the mood and look of this region, each trip will be a completely different experience.
 One of my favorite days was cloudy, overcast and misty; it seems to be well-suited the environment.

-BOOKING YOUR EXPEDITION: Please do not procrastinate if you want to book the 2017 cruise as the Adventurer and Explorer Suites for the 2016 voyage sold out quickly.
+BOOKING YOUR EXPEDITION: Please do not procrastinate if you want to book an Antarctica or Arctic voyage.
+Each year these cruises sell out quickly.